 5. Validation

-To prove that the organization is compliant with industry regulations, invite a third-party data security firm to validate the newly established security protocols, procedures, and the implementation of those policies and procedures.
+To prove that the organization is compliant with industry regulations, invite a third-party data security firm to validate the newly established security protocols and procedures and their implementation.
 This process incurs additional costs but will help maintain data security and trust.

 An SSAE18 SOC 2 Type II security protocol can cover a large spectrum of industry-regulated data security requirements, including: